COLBY PEARCE

-I normally require 3 things from training candidates.
-Plentiful bike fitting experience / Good knowledge of functional anatomy / Good knowledge of cycling and bike parts.
-If the candidate is the right person, I can cope with out one of those 3, but not without two; as it would mean someone having to spend a very long time here to bring them up to speed.
+I normally require three things from training candidates: Plentiful bike fitting experience / Good knowledge of functional anatomy / Good knowledge of cycling and bike parts.
+If the candidate is the right person, I can cope without one of those three, but not without two; as it would mean someone having to spend a very long time here to bring them up to speed.
 Most people don’t have that kind of time and I’m not sure that I do either.

 Colby is an exception.
 He has previous bike fitting experience, but not a lot of it.
 His knowledge of functional anatomy is okay but not as detailed as I would normally require, and his knowledge of cycling and bike parts is very good.
 I made an exception because Colby has achieved a lot on a bike without huge natural talent.
 He tests okay, but at the level he’s been racing, nothing unusual.
 He has had a successful career through attention to detail and taking a professional and holistic approach to his conditioning, diet, performance and tactics.
 In short, he has got more out himself relative to what he had to give than many of his more talented competition were able to.
 That kind of attention to detail is what helps make a good bike fitter.

-Colby has spent 3 weeks here; done all that could have been asked of him with regard to fitting, ridden slowly enough for me to keep up on a couple of 5 – 7 hour rides, and more importantly, he’s going to be a really good bike fitter.
+Colby has spent three weeks here; done all that could have been asked of him with regard to fitting, ridden slowly enough for me to keep up on a couple of five to seven hour rides, and more importantly, he’s going to be a really good bike fitter.
 He has acquired the knowledge that he needs to understand the more contentious areas of bike fitting, and he’s smart and applies the same professional attitude and attention to detail with his fittings that was the foundation of a successful international cycling career.

-Colby has my recommendation and his contact details are below.
+Colby has my recommendation and learn more about him here.

 Note: Often, more specific answers to your questions can be found in the Comments below or in the eBooks section and FAQ page.